Skip to content

 Bluehost Hosting’s Plans;

-Bluehost offers four individual plans for shared hosting, ranging from £3.25/£4.06 up to £11.47/$14.32 a month.
-These plans are called the Basic, Plus, Choice Plus and Pro plans.
-All these plans offer different amounts of web space, website installs, domains and email accounts.
+Bluehost offers four individual shared hosting plans, ranging from £3.25/£4.06 up to £11.47/$14.32 a month.
+These plans are called the Basic, Plus, Choice Plus, and Pro plans.
+All these plans offer different amounts of web space, website installs, domains, and email accounts.

 Bluehost hosting- review